ubidots/ubidots-python/README.rst

 If you don't have an account yet, you can `create one here <http://app.ubidots.com/accounts/signup/>`_.

 Once you have your API key, you can connect to the API by creating an ApiClient instance.
-Let's assume your API key is: "7fj39fk3044045k89fbh34rsd9823jkfs8323" then your code would look like this:
+Let's assume your API key is: "7fj39fk3044045k89fbh34rsd9823jkfs8323".
+Then your code would look like this:

 .. code-block:: python